 With funding from the US Department of Transportation's New England University Transportation Center, PCL conducts research on emergency preparedness within the United States' transportation sector.
-This research initiative examines, among other issues, emergency evacuation planning in major metropolitan regions; the integration of the transportation sector into the broader emergency management community, including the adoption of the National Incident Management System by metropolitan and state transportation agencies; and transportation-specific issues related to preparing for, mitigating against, responding to, and recovering from natural disasters and other security threats.
+This research initiative examines emergency evacuation planning in major metropolitan regions; the integration of the transportation sector into the broader emergency management community, including the adoption of the National Incident Management System; and other transportation-specific issues related to preparing for, mitigating against, responding to, and recovering from natural disasters and other security threats.

-Concurrent with its Asia-specific crisis management education and training programs, PCL conducts extensive research on how disasters and emergencies unfold and are managed in several Asian countries, including China, Japan, Indonesia, Korea, Malaysia, Nepal, and Vietnam.
-PCL’s examination of community and government responses to public health emergencies, natural disasters and barriers to crisis readiness will bring to light new lessons about handling the unexpected and provide potential options to explore for future risk reduction and advance recovery planning in the region.
+PCL conducts extensive research on how disasters and emergencies unfold and are managed in several Asian countries, including China, Japan, Indonesia, Korea, Nepal, and Vietnam.
+PCL’s examination of community and government responses to public health emergencies, natural disasters and barriers to crisis readiness provide potential options for future risk reduction and advance recovery planning in the region.
 Specific initiatives include:

 - The 2011 Great East Japan Earthquake and Tsunami: Disaster Response and Recovery: Since 2012, a research team led by PCL faculty co-director Arnold Howitt has been examining how Japan responded to and continues to recover from the massive earthquake and tsunami, and the accompanying nuclear crisis at the Fukushima Daiichi power plant, that struck the country's Tohoku region on March 11, 2011.